 Part of every payment you make will go towards interest and the other part towards principal.
 At the start of your loan you’ll pay mostly interest and a little principal, and with each payment you’ll pay less interest and more principal than the previous one.

 If you want your regular payment amounts to reduce over time, consider a reducing loan.
 The principal portion of your regular payment remains the same throughout the term of your loan while the interest portion will reduce.
-This means your regular payment amount will steadily decrease over time.
+This means your regular repayment amount will be higher to begin with, but will steadily decrease over time.

-Each of your payments will only cover the interest cost.
-This is calculated on the outstanding principal balance.
+Interest-only payments mean each of your payments will only cover the interest costs calculated on your outstanding principal balance.

 This is similar to the Orbit Home Loan; except the maximum amount you can redraw reduces regularly.